sigmacomputing/sigmaquickstarts/site/sigmaguides/src/partner_snowflake_predictive_model_using_sigma/partner_snowflake_predictive_model_using_sigma.md

 session = Session.builder.configs(connection_parameters).create()
 ```

-### Create a Model Registry in your database that you will use to store this and future models
+### 2: Create a Model Registry

+This is created in your database that you will use to store this and future models.

 ```python
 from snowflake.ml.registry import Registry